Naturopathic support for hay fever

 Stinging Nettle Leaf (Urtica dioica folia)

-Freeze-dried capsules and tinctures are also available..
+Freeze-dried capsules and tinctures are also available if tea is not your thing.

 Chamomile (Matricaria recutita)